-A common concern we often hear from people with air suspension springs, is that when not loaded, they experience a pretty harsh ride.
+We often hear from people with air suspension springs that when not loaded, they experience a pretty harsh ride.
 Without a load, they tend to feel every bump and pothole in the road, with the truck rattling at every dip.

 To fully understand why this happens, we need to look at how the truck suspension is designed.

 In a truck, the leaf springs are the main suspension components keeping your wheels moving smoothly over bumps and potholes without transferring the jarring motion to the body.
 By spreading the load more widely over the vehicle's chassis, these springs make for a much smoother ride and provide more comfort for your passengers.
-Without leaf springs and the rest of your vehicle’s suspension, your drive would be extremely uncomfortable.
+Your drive would be extremely uncomfortable without leaf springs and the rest of your vehicle’s suspension.

 What Does Towing / Hauling have to do with Truck Leaf Springs?